China approves 25 rail projects worth $110 billion - paper

-SHANGHAI, Sept 6 China's top planning body has approved 25 rail projects that could be worth more than 700 billion yuan ($110.3 billion), the official China Securities Journal reported on Thursday, the latest measure to stimulate the country's slowing economy.
+SHANGHAI China's top planning body has approved 25 rail projects that could be worth more than 69.3 billion pounds, the official China Securities Journal reported on Thursday, the latest measure to stimulate the country's slowing economy.

 The National Development and Reform Commission (NDRC) has approved project plans and feasibility studies for the 25 projects in cities such as Suzhou, Hangzhou, Chengdu, Shenzhen, Changchun and Tianjin, the paper reported, quoting the NDRC's website.